All posts by cl@rks

 We spent the next couple of hours following Luis as he led us through the charming cobbled streets, pointing out places of interest.
 He illustrated his stories with laminated sheets from a plastic envelope under his arm and with images from his iPad.
 It was a mixed bag of triumph and tragedy that dated back to cave-dwellers, welcomed intrepid explorers, evolved from slave-trading and has kept this little island solidly on the map for millennia.
 Poor Luis expertly fielded all the random questions our little group threw at him, mixing his academic history and geography education with personal anecdotes that lent depth to the textbook narrative.

 Sadly, with a long drive ahead, it was time to go sooner than we would have liked.
-Our merry group piled into the car and made our way back up the mountain to our fabulous farm.
+Our merry group took a collection of smiling photographs before we piled into the car and made our way back up the mountain to our fabulous farm.
 There was still some light left of the day and with no cooking to do, we were able to flop into the hot tub to enjoy the spectacular view, with the clear evening allowing us to see all the way back to Las Palmas.

 FRIDAY